M-Muaz-Shoukat/todo-app/README.md

 - Create, read, update, and delete tasks
 - Categorize tasks into different categories
 - Mark tasks as completed
+- Set reminders for tasks
+- Automatic email reminders using Celery
+- Timezone-aware reminders and task scheduling
 - Simple and intuitive user interface

 ## Usage